+Term Definition

-Term Definition Conditions in the places where people live, learn, work, and play that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
-There are five key areas of SDOH: Economic stability Education Social and community connection and support Health and health care Neighborhood and environment Resources that enhance quality of life also influence health outcomes.
+Social determinants of health (SDOH) Conditions in the places where people live, learn, work, and play that affect a wide range of health, functioning, and quality-of-life outcomes and risks.

+There are five key areas of SDOH:

+Economic stability

+• Education

+Social and community connection and support

+Health and health care

+Neighborhood and environment

+Resources that enhance quality of life also influence health outcomes.
 Examples include safe and affordable housing, access to education, public safety, availability of healthy foods, local emergency and health services, and environments free of harmful toxins.

 Adverse conditions or a lack of the resources noted above can impact a person's health and functioning, as well as risk of institutionalization.

-NOTE Reviewing SDOH is NOT part of the PAS interview.
-If an impact or risk due to a SDOH comes up during the interview or is observed during an in-person interview, include it in the PAS summary. -- ---
+SDOH comes up during the interview or is observed during an in-person interview, include it in the PAS summary.